BrooksCunningham/ngwaf-terraformify/README.md

 # Fastly's Next-Gen WAF Terraform Configuration generation tool

-It imports your NGWAF settings and generates the Terraform configuration for your NGWAF config in HCL.
+Imports your NGWAF settings and generates the Terraform configuration for your NGWAF config in HCL.

 ## Feature list and status